PoCInnovation/Workshops/software/06.Nest/README.md

 📌 Tasks:

 - You should be able to create the poc-shop DTO
+- Create a folder DTO in the `poc_sop/` folder and create a poc_shop.dto.ts
   > This DTO should include the following information:
-    - An ID for the primary-key
     - The number of visitors
     - An array of IDs representing all available games
     - The revenue generated from each game purchase on the site.